-I took the Trees to Sea highway over to the coast for a writing retreat recently, criss-crossing streams until I arrived in Oceanside, Oregon, my mountain bike on the back of my car, my trusty tent inside.
-Rooms on the coast are expensive, but camping is a boon.
-I pitched my REI tent in the trees just beyond the sand dunes of Cape Lookout and listened to the ocean purr all night long, cozy and content like a kid on an adventure, sunny and glorious for three whole days.
+The Trees to Sea highway over to the Oregon is a dream of a drive for a writing retreat, criss-crossing streams until it delivers me in Oceanside, Oregon, my mountain bike on the back of my car, my trusty tent inside.
+Rooms on the coast are expensive, but camping is a boon. south of Oceanside is Cape Lookout State Park where I pitched my REI tent in the trees just beyond the sand dunes.
+At night, I listened to the ocean purr, cozy and content like a kid on an adventure, sunny and glorious for three whole days.

 In between writing spurts, I rode my mountain bike down the Netarts Spit, the only bike in the sand.
 My tires are wide but not super fat, so sometimes they bog down, and I turn to where the sand is wetter or drier and pedal harder.